 By default, tooltips are the neutral variant.
 These are the most common because most tooltips are used to simply disclose additional information, without conveying a semantic meaning.
 The neutral variant never has an icon.

 Three of the four tooltips (informative, positive, and negative) can have icons to support the message.
 These icons are predefined and cannot be customized.
 Unless the tooltips are being used for the exact same icons, semantic tooltips should always show the icon.
 This is essential for users with color blindness to discern message tone.

-By default, the maximum width of a tooltip is size-2000.
+By default, the maximum width of a tooltip is size-2000 (160 px on desktop, 200 px on mobile).
 This can be customized to better fit your context.